shipsaas/laravel-priority-queue/README.md

         'table' => 'priority_jobs',
         'queue' => 'default',
         'retry_after' => 90,
-    ],
+        'after_commit' => false, // or true, depends on your need ],
 ],
 ```

 ## Scale/Reliability Consideration

-It is recommended using a different database connection (eg `mysql_secondary`) to avoid the worker processes ramming your
+It is recommended to use a different database connection (eg `mysql_secondary`) to avoid the worker processes ramming your
 primary database.

 ## Usage